abdo754/AbdulrhmanBookStore-Part2-/AbdulrhmanBookStore/README.txt

 Some how they are not connected??? nvm i forgot ot add using commmetns
-Now create new controller to the controller file and also make it connections
+Now create new controller to the controller file and also make it connections add new raze view in catgory file and use the code from the blackbored the you have provied